 We would like to thank the Curry Senior Center for its holistic and compassionate approach to supporting its staff.
 For any enquiries on running sessions in your organization please contact us via our enquiry form.

-It is with great sadness that we share the news of the death of our teacher, friend and colleague, Irene Smith.
-Irene died at home this week supported by a wide network of devoted friends and volunteers.
+It is with great sadness that we share the news of the death of our teacher, friend, and colleague, Irene Smith.
+Irene died at home on April 4th, supported by a wide network of devoted friends and volunteers.
 Her wish was to remain in her Cole Valley apartment of 42 years until the end, and we accomplished that goal.

 Irene participated in the first-ever Zen Hospice Project volunteer caregiver training over thirty years ago and joined us for nearly every one since.
 She generously shared her Touch Awareness practices later with family and professional caregivers as a Guest Instructor in our Mindful Caregiving Education courses.
 Irene reached a level of extraordinary renown worldwide for her work under the banner of her educational organization, Everflowing.